 When guests are seated, and the server approaches the table, he says, “Hi, I’m John and I will be taking care of you today.”
-If he is a really good waiter and values his job, he will be trained to think to himself, “I’m John and the better experience I provide you and the more I can encourage you to treat yourself well, the more tips I’ll make, and the more my boss will reward me with better shifts.”
-And he will do it all without the customers feel like he was being pushy.
+If he is a really good waiter and values his job, he will be trained to think to himself, “I’m John and the better experience I provide you and the more I can encourage you to treat yourself well, the more tips I’ll make, and the more the restaurant manager will reward me with better shifts.”
+And he will do it all without the customers feeling like he was being pushy.

-And the last reason is employers hire out of desperation; they need someone who can fill a shift, they don’t have the time to hire the best person.
-Often the hiring decision is based just on the servers’ availability to work Mon-Fri from 5 to 9.
+And the last reason is employers hire out of desperation; the restaurant operator needs someone who can fill a shift, they don’t have the time to hire the best person.
+Often the hiring decision is based just on the servers’ availability to work Monday through Friday from 5 to 9.
 That’s an awful solo criteria.
 You need a person who is engaging, who tries to win you over, and who you would enjoy spending time with.
 And they often don’t fit into a schedule 100% of the time.
 You’ll probably have to work around them just a bit.

 A lot of turnover can be avoided with careful hiring ...